Skip to main content

 Marking params as optional

 Sometimes a param may or may not be present in the URL depending on certain conditions.
-For example, in the above scenario, you may not always have the section parameter in the URL, i.e. both /user/wojciech/settings and /user/wojciech should go to the Profile screen, but the section param (with the value settings in this case) may or may not be present.
+For example, in the above scenario, you may not always have the section parameter in the URL, i.e. both /user/jane/settings and /user/jane should go to the Profile screen, but the section param (with the value settings in this case) may or may not be present.

 In this case, you would need to mark the section param as optional.
 You can do it by adding the ? suffix after the param name: